 - Make teen drivers sign a contract that clearly outlines your expectations of them behind the wheel.
 Google “teen driving contract” and you will get all sorts of options that you can customize as you see fit.
 If they violate the contract, take away the car, the phone or both.

 - Limit the number of friends that can ride with your teen drivers.
 There is a plenty of evidence to prove that as the number of friends in the vehicle increases so do the chances of an accident.

 - Set your play list and your navigational system before you put the vehicle in drive.
 If you need to make adjustments, either pull over for a moment or let a passenger handle the task for you.

 - For parents of littles, the temptation to turn around and reach for a dropped toy or drink is real but the better option is to pull over to fetch it or let an older sibling help out.

 - Remind yourself that law enforcement is getting creative in trying to catch distracted drivers.
 The City of Clarksville recently used a minivan with darkened windows to watch drivers.
 When they saw distracted drivers, they would radio to another officer in a marked police car who then pulled the driver over and wrote them a ticket.
 Not only will you face the cost of the ticket but just think about what a ticket for texting and driving will do to your insurance rates.
 Suffice it to say, that will be one expensive text message.

-At the Law Offices of John Day, our award-winning lawyers work every day with victims of car accidents caused by carelessness.
+At The Law Offices of John Day, P.C., our award-winning lawyers work every day with victims of car accidents caused by carelessness.
 We offer a free initial consultation and we handle all car accident cases on a contingency basis, so we only get paid if we win.
 We hope you do not need us but we are here if you do.
 Call us anytime at 615-742-4880 (Nashville) or 615-867-9900 (Murfreesboro) or 866-812-8787 (toll-free)